-Impairment is a material judgment of management in respect of losses incurred within the First Investment Bank AD's loan portfolio.

-First Investment Bank AD assesses the need for impairment of loans on an individual and portfolio basis.
+Impairment is a material judgment of management in respect of losses incurred within the Bank's loan portfolio.
+The Bank assesses the need for impairment of loans on an individual and portfolio basis.

-Loans represent 60% of the assets of First Investment Bank AD.
-First Investment Bank AD categorizes its receivables from customers in 4 business segments: retail banking, small and medium enterprises, microcredit and corporate clients.
-The share of receivables from corporate customers is the largest - 55% of the total receivables from customers.
+Loans represent 60% of the Bank's assets.
+The Bank categorizes its receivables from customers in 4 business segments: retail banking, small and medium size enterprises, microlending and corporate clients.
+The share of receivables from corporate customers is the largest - 57% of the total receivables from customers.